Clubfoot (talipes equinovarus)

-Clubfoot is a condition in which the tendons and ligaments in a baby’s foot and ankle are abnormally short and tight.
+Clubfoot (talipes equinovarus) is a congenital (present at birth) condition in which the tendons and ligaments in a baby’s foot and ankle are abnormally short and tight.

 The shortened tendons cause the feet to turn inward and downward.
 While the condition isn’t painful for babies, if left untreated it can lead to limb deformities and problems walking later in life.